bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

       content: "summary_large_image"
 ---

 # Cheap Kafka is cool.
-Schema-driven-development with Kafka is cooler.
+Schema-driven development with Kafka is cooler.

 We've been hard at work on [Bufstream](/docs/bufstream/index.md), our drop-in replacement for Apache Kafka® rebuilt on top of S3-compatible object storage.
 It's one of the new breed of object-storage-based Kafka replacements, which seem to have become a dime a dozen.
 WarpStream kicked off the race in 2023, quickly followed by Bufstream, StreamNative Ursa, and Confluent Freight.
 In the coming months, even Redpanda is finally getting into the game, and there's a proposal to add support for object storage to Apache Kafka itself in the coming years.